 Afrikan Boy, born Olushola Ajose in southeast London to Nigerian parents, is a global MC fusing together grime, rap, and afrobeats.
-Here he explains the story behind his surprisingly sweet and touching new song, “Dear Mama.”
+Here he explains the story behind his touching new song, “Dear Mama.”

 What this song means for the world is that no matter how dark things get, no matter how hopeless and pointless you may feel when you’re going for gold in what you do, remember only when it gets dark can you see the stars shine brightly.